Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Example of calculating influence

-\emph{Exact label influence calculation.} We first precisely calculate the label influence as follows: {
+{\bf Exact label influence calculation.} We first precisely calculate the label influence as follows: {

-} Note that $C_A (exact) = -0.3102$ is the exact constant label influence in the original paths, and $I_A(u7) = 0.0336$ is the label influence in the new added paths.
+} Note that $C_A (exact) = -0.3102$ is the exact constant label influence in the original paths, and $I_A(u_7) = 0.0336$ is the exact label influence in the new added paths.

-\emph{Approximate constant label influence calculation.} When calculating the label influence in the original paths in Equation (\ref{adding_I_f}) after adding the edge between $v$ and $u7$, we notice that only paths including $u7$ are affected, as $u7$'s degree increases by 1.
-Here, for efficient calculation, we ignore the effect caused by $u7$'s degree, which means that we do not need to normalize the weights of edges associated with $u7$.
-For simplicity, we only calculate the first label influence term and the approximate constant label influence is calculated as follow: {
+\emph{\bf Approximate label influence calculation.} When calculating the label influence in the original paths in the above Equation after adding the edge between $v$ and $u_7$, we notice that only paths including $u_7$ are affected, as $u_7$'s degree increases by 1.
+Here, for efficient calculation, we ignore the effect caused by $u_7$'s degree, i.e., we set $d_{u_7}'=d_{u_7}$, which means that we do not need to normalize the weights of edges associated with $u_7$.
+For the target node $v$, its degree increases by 1 and we still use ${d}'_{v}={d}_{v}+1$.